thepersonclass/Fieldlevel/README.md

 ## Architecture

-- This tech stack comes from [Clean Architecture Solution Template](https://github.com/jasontaylordev/CleanArchitecture).
-The youtube video listed in the github goes over all the layering.
+- This tech stack comes from the [Clean Architecture Solution Template](https://github.com/jasontaylordev/CleanArchitecture).
+The youtube video listed in the clean architecture github goes over all the layering.